A man hurled racist slurs and a punch at a FedEx driver - then died after he was punched back

 Magnuson, 55, briefly lost consciousness, then died later that evening.

 Prosecutors have decided not to charge Warren with a crime.
-He did not intend to kill Magnuson and acted in self-defense during the September 26 incident, the Multnomah County District Attorney's Office said in a newly-released memo.
+He did not intend to kill Magnuson and acted in self-defense during the September 26 incident, the Multnomah County District Attorney's Office said in a memo released Monday.

 Magnuson's death from the fall was precipitated by "extremely poor health," a medical examiner concluded, and the punch itself was not fatal, Senior Deputy District Attorney Adam Gibbs wrote.